 The substantial riches of L'Isle sur la Sorgue - visible today in its lavish church and the elegant mansions lining the river - comes from the fishing and textile industries.
 But by the mid-20th century this wealth was beginning to fade.
 So L'Isle de la Sorgue found a new identity and lease of life: by reinventing itself almost overnight as one of France's leading antiques centres.

-It's now huge.
-Around 500 antiques and art dealers and up to 120,000 visitors attend the event.
+The whole event is now huge.
+Around 550 antiques and art dealers and up to 100,000 visitors attend the event.
 This is the third largest fair of its kind in Europe, beaten only by the markets in Saint-Ouen in the northern suburbs of Paris and London's Portobello Road.

 As well as it, there are two big brocante fairs a year.
 (Brocante is a level or two down from posh antiques, spanning everything from second hand goods and bric à brac to flea market junk.)
 Website for the Isle sur la Sorgue association of brocanteurs.